waal70/home-infra/howtos/HOWTO-PrepareDevMachine.md

-# Install the device that will contain ansible
+# Bootstrap a machine manual steps

-For some nice bootstrapping, here are the instructions to go about configuring the ansible controller node! stat -c "%a %n" filename to get octal permissions
+For some nice bootstrapping, here are the instructions to go about configuring the any node!

 ## Preseed

 Run the network based installation as usual.
-This will leave you with an almost stock Debian and the interactive and ansible user configured
+Specify the preseed.cfg from waal70.tftp.
+This will leave you with an almost stock Debian and the interactive and ansible user configured.

 ## Install ansible